-If you are not employed, it is a right and an obligation to be insured through Dutch social insurances only if you are regarded a permanent resident by the designated authority, the SVB (Sociale Verzekeringsbank) which is guided by the Long-term Care Act (Wlz).
+If you are not employed, it is a right and an obligation to be insured through Dutch social insurances (as per the Long-term Care Act (Wlz), only if you are regarded a permanent resident by the designated authority, the SVB (Sociale Verzekeringsbank).

 Among other things, the location of your social, legal and economic life determines whether your stay is temporary or not.
 Broadly speaking you can presume to be a temporary resident if your stay in the Netherlands will last less than a year.

 Aspects that will be considered when looking at your case: